 2. Teach Writing on Your Schedule

 WriteShop Primary lessons are short and flexible to fit our schedule.
 We are covering a few subjects each day, so we don’t always have time to work through the whole writing process in one sitting.
-We decided to use the 3 day/week schedule, but you can also find a 4 and 5 day scheduling options right at the beginning of the teacher’s guide.
+We decided to use the 3 day/week schedule.
+You can also find a 4 and 5 day scheduling options right at the beginning of the teacher’s guide.

 Each lesson lasts less than 30 minutes.
-This length is perfect for uninterrupted one-on-one time, and the lessons are short enough that my daughter can stay focused and interested.
+This length is perfect for uninterrupted one-on-one time.
+The lessons are short enough that my daughter can stay focused and interested.

 3. Make Teaching the Writing Process Fun